jhumelsine/jhumelsine.github.io/_posts/2025-03-07-house-divided.md

 # Advent of Code
 Since retirement, I haven’t had many opportunities to compare design and TDD practices professionally.
 However, I try to stay somewhat active with coding challenges, such as [Advent of Code]( https://adventofcode.com/).

-I’d like to describe two Advent of Code challenges where I used a TDD-First approach in one and a Design-First approach in the other and compare the results.
+I’d like to describe two Advent of Code challenges where I used a TDD-First approach in one and a Design-First approach in the other and then compare the results.

 ## TDD First
 Day 12’s challenge from 2024 was [Garden Groups](https://adventofcode.com/2024/day/12).
 In this challenge, we are given a garden layout with different regions of plant types, identified only by capital letters.
 Here’s their example of five regions: